zhashmik/TaskManagementSystem/README.md

 ## Features:

-- Add Tasks: Users can create new tasks with a title and description.
+- Add tasks with titles and descriptions.
-- Edit Tasks: Users can modify existing tasks to update their details.
-- Delete Tasks: Users can remove tasks that are no longer needed.
-- Task Status: Users can mark tasks as complete or incomplete.
-- User Interface: Clean and responsive design to enhance user experience.
+- View the list of added tasks.

 ## How to Run